How Much Do You Need to Retire Comfortably in Canada?

 Key Retirement Savings Plans

 • RRSP Simple Basics: RRSP is a government-sponsored tax-deferred retirement savings program.
 Your contribution is deducted from your income, so less is paid on income tax every year, and no tax is deducted from your investments until the investments are withdrawn.
+For 2026, the RRSP dollar limit is $33,810, or 18% of your prior-year earned income, whichever is lower, adjusted for pension contributions.

 • Advantages of the RRSP: Besides the fact that it is tax-advantaged, an RRSP can be put into any vehicle at all — stocks, bonds, mutual funds, GICs — at your level of risk tolerance and according to your investment strategy.